 Winters are long and brutal in Connecticut.
 By March, we are desperate to break things up with hot sun and sand.
-This year, after scanning GoogleFlights for cheap tickets to the Caribbean, we spotted a good deal to Liberia, Costa Rica.
-They were direct flights from JFK to Liberia on Delta for $350 a piece.
-While we have often threatened to quit our jobs and move to Costa Rica, we had never been.
-There are plenty of articles smearing the internet with talk about how you can retire early and live in Costa Rica for as little as $1k a month.
-We had to see for ourselves how much truth there was to this, and what kind of a living this could entail.
-So when we saw a good deal, we jumped at the opportunity.
+This year we spotted cheap tickets to Liberia, Costa Rica.
+They were direct flights from JFK to Liberia for $350 a piece.
+While we have often threatened to quit our jobs and retire in Costa Rica, we had never been.
+There are plenty of articles smearing the internet with talk about how you can retire early in Costa Rica for as little as $1k a month.
+We had to see for ourselves how much truth there was to this, and what kind of a living this would entail.
+When we saw a good deal, we jumped at the opportunity to go.

 Flying into Costa Rica for the first time was exciting.
 The hilly terrain of Central America dotted with farms and forests was completely foreign to us.
 It was March – apparently the hottest month for the beach areas west of Liberia.
 The landscape this time or year is of dried golden grasses and barren trees.
 While the area around Liberia and to the west are very much like a savanna, to the east, the landscape changes to lush green as the mountains rise to the clouds.
 On the flight back out of Liberia, I caught this shot of the Maderas Volcano which rises up from a giant lake in Nicaragua.